SmarterEye/SmarterEye-SDK/Docs/English/C++SDK(English).md

-3. Execute ./Disparity2DepthDemo and run the demo.
+3. Execute and run the demo as  ./Disparity2DepthDemo.